ImeneYAHIAOUI/MusicML/README.md

 The DSL is designed for musicians who want to write their partitions using our language and have it generated as a MIDI file that is playable on any MIDI player.

-## Implemented Extensions and Add-Ons
+## Implemented extensions and add-ons

 Here are the extensions that have been implemented on top of our language:
 - **Support for bar modifications**
 - **Support for human like errors**
 - **Support for user interactive input**

 Additionally, the following add-ons have been integrated:
 - **MIDI Visualizer & Player** : Enables users to witness their musical creations come to life interactively and instantly.
 - **Monaco Editor** : External validator for our DSL, enhancing the editing and validation process.